Border between Austria and Italy

 Last updated: 19.02.2026 Reading time: 14 Minute(s)

-The border between Austria and Italy stretches for 404 km and runs along the Alps.
-In this article you will find all relevant information for your trip.
-We answer the most important questions for your holiday: Are there border checks?
+The border between Austria and Italy stretches over 404 km and runs along the Alps.
+In this article, you will find all the relevant information for your trip.
+We answer the most important questions for your holiday: Are there border controls?
 What entry requirements apply?
 Which border crossings can you use?
-In addition, we inform you about the toll regulations (vignette requirement, distance-based toll and route toll / special toll) that apply in both countries.
+We also inform you about the toll regulations (vignette requirement, distance-based toll and route toll / special toll) in both countries.

-Between Austria and Italy there is free movement of goods and people.
-This means that border checks generally do not take place.
-However, border police are authorised to carry out random identity checks.
-You should therefore carry your ID card or passport when entering the country.
-EU citizens do not require a visa.
+Between Austria and Italy there is free movement of goods and persons.
+This means that, as a rule, no border controls take place.
+However, the border police are authorised to carry out random identity checks.
+You should therefore carry your national ID card or passport when entering.
+There is no visa requirement for EU citizens.

-• Arnoldstein border crossing: The municipality of Arnoldstein is located near Villach and Klagenfurt on Lake Wörthersee.
+• Arnoldstein border crossing: The municipality of Arnoldstein is located near Villach and Klagenfurt am Wörthersee.
 This border crossing can be used both for travel from Austria to Slovenia and from Austria to Italy.
-Special feature: If you travel from the Arnoldstein border crossing towards Pontebba or Moggio Udinese, you will have a view of the Aupa Valley (Val Aupa).
+Special feature: If you travel towards Pontebba or Moggio Udinese after the Arnoldstein border crossing, you can enjoy a view of the Aupa Valley.

 • Nassfeld Pass border crossing: Another border crossing leading to Pontebba is the Nassfeld Pass.
-It is located at around 1,500 metres above sea level and is known as a route to the ski area in winter and as access to numerous hiking trails in summer.
+It is situated at around 1,500 metres above sea level and is known as a route that leads to ski resorts in winter and provides access to numerous hiking trails in summer.

-• Plöcken Pass: This border crossing is further west in the federal state of Carinthia.
+• Plöcken Pass: This border crossing is located further west in the federal state of Carinthia.
 Follow the B110 to the Timau region in Italy.
-From there, the road continues to Paluzza, Tolmezzo and Udine.
+From there, the road continues to Paluzza, Tolmezzo, and Udine.

-• Staller Sattel border crossing: This pass connects Austria with Italy.
-Please note that there is a winter closure, so the route can be used only from May to October.
+• Staller Saddle border crossing: This pass connects Austria with Italy.
+Please note that a winter closure applies and the route can therefore only be used from May to October.

-• Brenner border crossing: The Brenner is one of the best-known routes from Austria to Italy and connects, in particular, the cities of Innsbruck and Bolzano.
+• Brenner border crossing: The Brenner is one of the most well-known routes from Austria to Italy and connects in particular the cities of Innsbruck and Bolzano.

-• Timmelsjoch Pass border crossing: The Timmelsjoch Pass is also very well known, but it is not suitable for truck traffic.
+• Timmelsjoch Pass border crossing: The Timmelsjoch Pass is also very well known, but is not suitable for heavy goods vehicles.
 A night closure (20:00–07:00) and a winter closure (October to May) apply.

-• Reschen Pass border crossing: Via the Reschen Pass, you can travel from Austria to Graun in the Vinschgau/Val Venosta region and to Lake Resia (Reschensee).
+• Reschen Pass border crossing: Via the Reschen Pass you can travel from Austria to Graun im Vinschgau as well as to Lake Resia.
 Due to its proximity to Switzerland, this border crossing is also used by many travellers from Switzerland.

 Austria